Exploring the conditions for sustainability with open-ended innovation: Introduction

+We find that our model allows for both sustainable outcomes and an unsustainable ``doomsday'' scenario, where the population diverges in finite time~\cite{von1960doomsday}.
+Sustainable outcomes correspond to two types of equilibria separated by a phase transition.
+In the first, environmental resources vanish while the population grows as new technologies are introduced, which is consistent with a weak notion of sustainability~\cite{neumayer2013weak}.
+In the second, resources are preserved and the population saturates as new technologies displace less environmentally friendly incumbent ones, mirroring Schumpeter's concept of creative destruction.
+Interestingly, the driver of the transition between these regimes is not the environmental impact of technologies, but their impact on the population.
+Specifically, sustainable futures that preserve the environment are attained under conditions reminiscent of the combination of low fertility and high labor productivity prevalent in many industrialized countries.
+We delve more deeply into on the significance of these results in the Discussion.

-We shall delve in more depth on the significance of these results in the concluding Section.
-Before that, we shall introduce the model in Section~\ref{sec:model} and present the results of numerical experiments, which fully agree with theoretical analysis on the long run properties of the model, in Section~\ref{sec:results}.
+In the following sections, we introduce the model and present numerical results that agree with our theoretical analysis.
 All details of the calculations are relegated to \textit{Materials and Methods} and Supplementary Information.